Electric heating: Economic aspects

-Industrial electric heating
+Industrial applications

 Electric heating is widely used in industry.

 Advantages of electric heating methods over other forms include precision control of temperature and distribution of heat energy, combustion not used to develop heat, and the ability to attain temperatures not readily achievable with chemical combustion.
 Electric heat can be accurately applied at the precise point needed in a process, at high concentration of power per unit area or volume.
 Electric heating devices can be built in any required size and can be located anywhere within a plant.
 Electric heating processes are generally clean, quiet, and do not emit much byproduct heat to the surroundings.
 Electrical heating equipment has a high speed of response, lending it to rapid-cycling mass-production equipment.

 The limitations and disadvantages of electric heating in industry include the higher cost of electrical energy compared to direct use of fuel, and the capital cost of both the electric heating apparatus itself and the infrastructure required to deliver large quantities of electrical energy to the point of use.
 This may be somewhat offset by in-plant (on-site) efficiency gains in using less energy overall to achieve the same result.

 Design of an industrial heating system starts with assessment of the temperature required, the amount of heat required, and the feasible modes of transferring heat energy.
 In addition to conduction, convection and radiation, electrical heating methods can use electric and magnetic fields to heat material.

 Methods of electric heating include resistance heating, electric arc heating, induction heating, and dielectric heating.
 In some processes (for example, arc welding), electric current is directly applied to the workpiece.
 In other processes, heat is produced within the workpiece by induction or dielectric losses.
 As well, heat can be produced then transferred to the work by conduction, convection or radiation.

 Industrial heating processes can be broadly categorized as low-temperature (to about 400 °C), medium-temperature (between 400 and 1150 °C), and high-temperature (beyond 1150 °C).
 Low-temperature processes include baking and drying, curing finishes, soldering, molding and shaping plastics.
 Medium temperature processes include melting plastics and some non-metals for casting or reshaping, as well as annealing, stress-relieving and heat-treating metals.
 High-temperature processes include steelmaking, brazing, welding, casting metals, cutting, smelting and the preparation of some chemicals.